CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/Basic_Variables_Functions.md

 `"Hel" ~ "lo " + "World"` You also can add/concatenate strings.
 `string += "assignAdd"` you can also use the assignAdd/assignConcatenate operators.

-Aside from these, all parameterless methods that are available to java Strings are also available to ZenScript strings!
+Aside from these, all methods that are available to [Java Strings](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) and do not use the `char` type are also available to ZenScript strings!
 This includes:

 - toLowerCase